muZk/expo-camera-out-of-memory/README.md

 # expo-camera-out-of-memory

-expo bare project to reproduce an `OutOfMemoryError` when taking a picture with `expo-camera` on a old android device (Galaxy J3, Android 5.1.1)
+expo bare project to reproduce an `OutOfMemoryError` (crash) when taking a picture with `expo-camera` on a old android device (e.g Galaxy J3, Android 5.1.1)

 ## How to reproduce